 If you’re the proud parent of a grade school scholar, you know that the month of August is all about getting them ready to go back to school.
 Everything from new shoes to art supplies plays a role in their preparedness — as does health and wellbeing.
-And with COVID-19 still a concern, planning is something many parents are doing right now.
-The following tips can help you keep healthy peace of mind as you prep your young ones for another year at school.
+Use the following tips to prep your young ones for a healthy schoolyear.

 Back-to-school physical

 There are plenty of reasons to schedule a back-to-school physical.
-Whether your little one plans to play sports, or you’re simply looking to track your child’s growth and development, you’ll want to schedule an annual physical.
-Your doctor may also call this a “well child checkup” or “preventive care.”
-Getting it out of the way before the school year will help you and your child focus on other aspects of their learning, and ensure that they’re physically ready to take on another year with new classmates.
-If you’re concerned about scheduling an in-office visit due to COVID-19, check with your provider about contactless virtual care options.
+Whether your child plans to play sports, or you’re simply looking to track their growth and development, you should consider scheduling an annual physical.
+Your doctor may also call this a “well-child checkup” or “preventive care.”
+It’s an important visit that you can get out of the way before the school year to help you and your child focus on other aspects of their learning.
+If scheduling an in-office visit isn’t convenient, check with your provider about virtual care options.

 Trip to the optometrist

-Did you know a nearsighted student performs up to twice as well in school if they wear glasses regularly?
-That means students who don’t wear glasses—or don’t even know they need glasses—are more likely to struggle in the classroom.
-From computer screens (which are more important than ever with virtual learning) to the chalkboard, the ways students learn require them to maintain healthy vision.
+Students who need glasses but don’t wear them—or those who don’t even know they need them—are more likely to struggle in the classroom.
+From computer screens to the chalkboard, the ways students learn require them to maintain healthy vision.
 That’s why it’s a good idea to schedule your child’s annual eye exam before the start of the school year.
 Many annual well child visits also include a basic vision test to address major concerns.

 Immunizations and screenings